-Teachers take part in Lesson Studies.
-This allows them to work as a team, planning, teaching and observing individual children in lessons to look in detail at gaps, learning styles, resource needs and other barriers that may prevent children reaching their potential.
+Teachers may take part in Lesson Studies.
+These allow them to work as a team - planning, teaching and observing individual children to look in detail at gaps, learning styles, resource needs and other barriers that may prevent children reaching their potential.
 Ideas are then explored as to what worked well and what could be adapted to further support that child's development.
 The children are interviewed to gather their input and views so that a whole picture can be built around the child's needs.

-Teaching Assistant Appraisals include targets around raising attainment for our vulnerable pupils, tracking progress and ensuring interventions take place regularly and to a high standard.
+This takes place as part of continuing professional development over a period of years rather than on a regular annual basis.
+For Teaching Assistants working closely and regularly with children with Additional Needs, Appraisals include targets around raising attainment for vulnerable pupils, tracking progress and ensuring interventions take place regularly and to a high standard.
 These take place in term 2 and are reviewed for impact early in term 5.
-Training opportunities are explored during this time to ensure that staff have the confidence to manage and support our children within school.
+Training opportunities are explored during this time to ensure that staff have the confidence to manage and support our children.
 Their input is taken into account with regard to the effectiveness of the intervention and adaptations are made to maximise the impact.
 Changes are made based on discussion, observations and data.
-This year they include our mathematical intervention 1st Class at Number, which has been targeted at different year groups reflecting need rather than that proscribed by the programme, and the move of Languagelink assessments to later in the year (except for those with a specific need) so that the children have more time for their language to develop and mature.
-This enables more time to be focused on those with speech difficulties which may impact on their developing phonics and therefore reading and writing, or impact on social development potentially leading to behaviour difficulties due to frustration and difficult relationships with others.

 Audits are undertaken for all staff during the year to further explore future training opportunities.
 Regular Support Staff meetings, which incorporate training sessions on a monthly basis, enable in house support to be put in place quickly where need arises.
-Training for all members of staff took place this year to ensure they had understanding of one area of SEN not encountered in the same way prior to this year to ensure effective strategies were in place across the school.
-This has been very effective.

 Additional training and support has been targeted to one of our high need year groups to ensure that high quality teaching is in place to meet all needs within the class.